Exekutiveone/Ares/README.md

 ```

 The JavaScript simulation posts its calculated data to `/api/car` so that
 `Transmitter/car_dashboard.html` can show the live telemetry values.
+Open this
+HTML file in your browser to see the dashboard and use the arrow cross to send
+movement commands.

 ## Car Control API